 Jim completed a Kew Diploma in 1982 and has since managed historic parks and gardens in both Australia and the UK.
 He has been Gardens Manager at West Dean gardens, West Sussex, for the last 23 years.

 Rosie was the launch editor of Gardens Illustrated Magazine and curator of Chelsea Physic Garden.
 She is Trustee of the Great Dixter Charitable Trust and on the Council of the Linnean Society as well as various RHS committees.

 Stephen started as a ‘Parks Department’ apprentice in the late 70s.
 He began teaching horticulture at Capel Manor in the 90s and went on to manage Grosvenor’s London garden squares until 2011.
 He currently works freelance teaching and training.

-Jack has worked in horticultural retail his whole career and is currently the Senior Horticultural Team Leader for retail based at RHS Garden Wisley.
+Jack has worked in horticultural retail his whole career and is currently Garden Centre Manager at The Old Moat Garden Centre – part of the Richmond Fellowship mental health charity.
 He founded and remains Director of the YoungHort initiative, promoting the horticultural industry to other young people and helping to secure the future of the industry.
 He has a Level 3 extended diploma in horticulture and is currently part-way through completing the RHS Master of Horticulture degree.

 Having changed career in 2006, Sheila completed the Kew Diploma and then went on to work for English Heritage at Wrest Park.
 She is now a Garden Manager at RHS Garden Wisley with responsibility for the Students and Apprentices, Edibles team and Members’ Seed Scheme.